SAP/WebClientDevGuide/README.md

 ### onSTTResult(result)

-Sends a final or interim Speech-To-Text transcription result to the Web Client and updates the UI.If the 'final' flag is set to true, the UI will exit the listening mode and will automatically send the text as a message to the bot.
+Sends a final or interim Speech-To-Text transcription result to the Web Client and updates the UI.
+If the 'final' flag is set to true, the UI will exit the listening mode and will automatically send the text as a message to the bot.
 If the flag is false the UI will only update the text but will remaining in listening mode.

 | Parameter | Description |
 | ---- | ----------- |